chutommy/rand/README.md

 # Go Rand Package

-Clean and easy to use `math/rand` clone with a true random generator.
+Clean and easy to use `math/rand` library clone with a true random generator.

 ![Rand package logo](img/rand.svg)